LG G2 (OLED65G2) review: Stellar HDR images in a classy OLED package

 The LG G2 delivers incredible picture performance, with exceptional levels of accuracy and image quality.
 The upscaling and picture processing are impressive, while the increased panel brightness is a clear improvement.
 The upgraded dynamic tone mapping delivers HDR that is superior to the G1 in terms of luminance, specular highlights, shadow detail and black levels.
 As a result, this OLED TV is sure to please even the most demanding film fan.

-The design is as classy as the pictures, the Magic Remote remains a joy to use, and webOS 22 is as slick and comprehensive as ever.
+The design is as classy as the pictures, the Magic Remote remains a joy to use, and webOS 22 is slick and comprehensive.
 The sound system with AI-enhanced immersive audio is surprisingly effective considering the ultra-slim panel, and there’s an extensive set of connections to choose from.
-Finally, the class-leading gaming features and insanely fast response times will put a smile on the face of casual and hardcore gamers alike.
+Finally, the class-leading gaming features and insanely fast response times will put smiles on the faces of casual and hardcore gamers alike.